Resolution of The Linear-Bounded Automata Question: Concluding Remarks

-To summarize, we have shown that the class of languages accepted by (nondeterministic) linear-bounded automata (i.e. the context-sensitive languages) is not equal to the class of languages accepted by deterministic linear-bounded automata.
-Thus we resolve the longstanding {\it LBA question}.
+To summarize, we have shown that the class of languages accepted by nondeterministic linear-bounded automata (i.e., the context-sensitive languages) is not equal to the class of languages accepted by deterministic linear-bounded automata.
+Thus, we resolve the LBA question, which is a famous and longstanding open question in {\it automata theory}.

-In fact, we have shown a more general result, i.e. for any space-constructible function $S(n)\geq\log n$, $DSPACE[S(n)]\subset NSPACE[S(n)]$.
-We achieved this by enumerating all deterministic Turing machine of space complexity $S(n)$, and then diagonalizing over all deterministic Turing machine in the enumeration.
+In fact, we have shown a more general result, i.e., for any space-constructible function $S(n)\geq n$, We achieved this by enumerating all deterministic $S(n)$ space-bounded Turing machines, then diagonalizing against them by a universal nondeterministic Turing machine $M$.
+After that, we use novel and interesting methods to show that the language $L_d$ accepted by the simulating machine $M$ is in fact in ${\rm NSPACE}[S(n)]$.

+Next, we study the relationship between ${\rm DSPACE}[\log n]$ and ${\rm NSPACE}[\log n]$ and show by padding argument that i.e., which also resolves a famous open question in complexity theory.
+It is clear that the result of follows obviously from

-As two special cases of our result, the STCON has been resolved.
-That is there exists deterministic Turing machine working in $O(\log n)$ deciding the $st$-connectivity question where $n$ is the number of vertices of directed graph in question, and $L\neq NL$, which also resolves a famous open question from Theoretical Computer Science, see \cite{A1}, from which it follows that $L\neq P$.
+As a special by-product of our result, the STCON has been resolved as well.
+That is, no deterministic $\log n$ space-bounded Turing machine can determine the $st$-connectivity of a directed graph, where $n$ is the number of vertices in that directed graph.
+Because the STCON is $NL$-complete under the log-space reduction.

-Finally, there are many important questions in Computer Science we did not touch in this work, see \cite{A1}.
+Finally, we should say that there are many important questions we did not touch on in this paper; see e.g., \cite{A1}.
+Moreover, we have only shown for $S(n)\geq n$ and $S(n)=\log n$, and leaving open the case for In addition, it was shown in \cite{RCH91} that we could separate nondeterministic space from deterministic space by showing a nondeterministically fully space-constructible function below $\log n$.
+In particular, the work \cite{Gef91} pointed out that if $\log\log n$ were fully space constructible by a nondeterministic Turing machine, then we would have for $\log \log n\leq S(n)< \log n$.